CX (Customer Experience)

-"When customers navigate your website, call into your contact center, go into your retail location, talk to one of your employees, buy your products, use your products, respond to your emails - that's when they're making judgements about whether or not you meet their needs, are easy to do business with, and are enjoyable to do business with.
+"When customers navigate your website, call into your contact centre, go into your retail location, talk to one of your employees, buy your products, use your products, respond to your emails—that's when they're making judgements about whether or not you meet their needs, are easy to do business with, and are enjoyable to do business with.
 That's when they're having an actual customer experience".

 On the customer experience side, Forrester's data show that over a 5-yr period customer experience leaders cumulative total returns beat the S&P 500 by 27% and their returns were 128% higher than customer experience laggards.